ksatyasairam/CapitalMarkets/IntoductionToCapitalMarkets.md

   - EPFO (Employee Provident Fund Organization) investing in government bonds.<Br>

 ## 3. Stock Exchanges<Br>
-- Who they are: Platforms where securities are traded.<Br>
+- Who they are: Platforms where securities are traded.Platforms like NSE (National Stock Exchange) and BSE (Bombay Stock Exchange) where securities are traded.<Br>
 - Role: Provide a marketplace for buying and selling securities in a transparent and regulated manner.<Br>
 - Examples:<Br>
   - National Stock Exchange (NSE).<Br>
   - Bombay Stock Exchange (BSE).<Br>

 ## 4. Brokers
-- Who they are: Intermediaries between investors and stock exchanges.<Br>
+- Who they are: Intermediaries between investors and stock exchanges.Intermediaries like Zerodha or Groww that facilitate transactions between investors and stock exchanges.<Br>
 - Role: Facilitate transactions, provide investment advice, and execute orders for clients.<Br>
 - Examples:<Br>
   - Zerodha, Groww, Angel Broking.<Br>

 ## 5. Clearing Corporations
-- Who they are: Entities managing post-trade activities, like clearing and settlement.<Br>
+- Who they are: Entities managing post-trade activities, like clearing and settlement.Entities like NSCCL that ensure the settlement of trades by verifying funds and securities.<Br>
 - Role: Ensure the transaction is risk-free by verifying funds and securities before settlement.<Br>
 - Examples:<Br>
   - NSCCL (National Securities Clearing Corporation Limited).<Br>

 ## 6. Depositories
-- Who they are: Organizations that hold securities electronically (Demat form).<Br>
+- Who they are: Organizations that hold securities electronically (Demat form).Organizations like NSDL and CDSL that hold securities in electronic form and facilitate their transfer.<Br>
 - Role: Ensure safe custody of securities and enable their transfer during settlement.<Br>
 - Examples:<Br>
   - NSDL (National Securities Depository Limited).<Br>
   - CDSL (Central Depository Services Limited).<Br>

 ## 7. Custodians
-- Who they are: Institutions responsible for safekeeping securities for institutional investors.<Br>
+- Who they are: Institutions responsible for safekeeping securities for institutional investors.Institutions that safeguard securities for institutional investors and manage settlements.<Br>
 - Role: Manage securities, handle settlements, and ensure compliance with regulations.<Br>
 - Examples:<Br>
   - HDFC Bank, ICICI Bank, Axis Bank.<Br>

 ## 8. Regulators
-- Who they are: Authorities overseeing the market operations and participants.<Br>
+- Who they are: Authorities overseeing the market operations and participants.Authorities like SEBI (Securities and Exchange Board of India) and RBI (Reserve Bank of India) that oversee market activities.<Br>
 - Role: Ensure transparency, fairness, and investor protection.<Br>
 - Examples:
   - SEBI (Securities and Exchange Board of India) for securities markets.<Br>
   - RBI (Reserve Bank of India) for bonds and currency markets.<Br>

 ## 9. Credit Rating Agencies
-- Who they are: Agencies that evaluate the creditworthiness of issuers and securities.<Br>
+- Who they are: Agencies that evaluate the creditworthiness of issuers and securities.Entities like CRISIL and ICRA that assess the creditworthiness of issuers and securities.<Br>
 - Role: Help investors assess the risk of investing in bonds or other debt instruments.<Br>
 - Examples:<Br>
   - CRISIL, ICRA, CARE Ratings.<Br>

 ## 10. Financial Intermediaries
-- Who they are: Entities like investment banks and financial advisors.<Br>
+- Who they are: Entities like investment banks and financial advisors.Entities like investment banks that assist in raising capital and provide advisory services.<Br>
 - Role: Assist companies in raising capital, provide advisory services, and underwrite securities.<Br>
 - Examples:<Br>
   - SBI Capital Markets, Kotak Investment Banking.<Br>

 ## 11. Market Makers<Br>
-- Who they are: Firms or individuals providing liquidity by quoting both buy and sell prices.<Br>
+- Who they are: Firms or individuals providing liquidity by quoting both buy and sell prices.Firms or individuals providing liquidity by quoting buy and sell prices for securities.<Br>
 - Role: Ensure smoother trading and reduce market volatility.<Br>
 - Example:<Br>
   - Large brokerage firms with market-making desks.<Br>